 1. Click Groups menu and then Create Group.

-2. You may give a name for the group and click Enter.
+2. You may give a name for the newly created Group.

 5. Here is how it looks like after adding references to the new Group.

-You can use Smart Groups to automatically organise references based on field values or search criteria that you have defined.
+You can use Smart Group to automatically organise references based on field values or search criteria that you have defined.

-2. Create Smart Group from the Groups menu.
+2. Click Create Smart Group from the Groups menu.

 3. You can rename your Smart Group and define the search that you would like EndNote to perform as you add references to your library.